 Let’s Talk About It

 A virtual exhibit about having difficult conversations with children and their own families.
-Kidzu is transitioning our Courtyard into an exhibit – titled, “Let’s Talk About It.”
+Kidzu transitioned the Community Courtyard into an exhibit – titled, “Let’s Talk About It.”
 This webpage is a virtual version of the exhibit!
 This exhibit is a project designed to provide tools to families to practice having difficult conversations and to promote healthy dialogue for mutual respect and understanding.
+Click here to read a spotlight piece about this project!

 Big conversations can happen at the dinner table with family or at lunch with friends, but sometimes they happen unexpectedly.